RedHat-Middleware-Workshops/cloud-native-workshop-v2m3-guides/creating-distributed-services.md

 ---

-Change the empty `USERXX Bookinfo` project via CodeReady Workspace `Terminal` and you should replace `userxx` with your username:
+Change the empty `userXX-bookinfo` project via CodeReady Workspace `Terminal` and you should replace `userxx` with your username:

 `oc project userxx-bookinfo`

 Deploy the `Bookinfo application` in the bookinfo project:

-`oc apply -f cloud-native-workshop-v2m3-labs/istio/bookinfo.yaml`
+`oc apply -f /projects/cloud-native-workshop-v2m3-labs/istio/bookinfo.yaml`

 Replace your onw gateway URL with `REPLACE WITH YOUR BOOKINFO APP URL` in `bookinfo-gateway.yaml`.

- * URL format: userXX-bookinfo-istio-system.<ROUTE SUBFFIX>
+ * URL format: `userXX-bookinfo-istio-system.<ROUTE SUBFFIX>`
- * URL example: user1-bookinfo-istio-system.apps.seoul-bfcf.openshiftworkshop.com
+ * URL example: `user1-bookinfo-istio-system.apps.seoul-bfcf.openshiftworkshop.com`

 ![gateway]({% image_path bookinfo-gateway.png %})

 Create the `ingress gateway` for Bookinfo:

-`oc apply -f cloud-native-workshop-v2m3-labs/istio/bookinfo-gateway.yaml`
+`oc apply -f /projects/cloud-native-workshop-v2m3-labs/istio/bookinfo-gateway.yaml`

 The application consists of the usual objects like Deployments, Services, and Routes.